anthonymendez/anthonymendez.github.io/_portfolio/WeatherBox.md

 The next step was getting the Bosch BME280 sensor connected and working.
 After reading through some documentation on the sensor, the sensor utilizes the I2C communication protocol, as did our microcontroller.
 The Bosch sensor required a connection to ground, I2C SDA (Serial Data), I2C SCL (Serial Clock), and 3.3V power.
 With Tina's power circuitry, hooking up ground and 3.3V was no problem.
 To get I2C working on the microcontroller, we had to enable I2C in the Cube interface, select two GPIO pins as SCL and SDA wires, then hooked them up.

 Once the sensor was hooked up, programming the sensor was straight-forward... somewhat.
 STM projects come with the HAL API.
 The API abstracts a lot of the work needed to use certain features on the microcontroller.
 Bosch also provides a C driver that we implemented in our project.
 The way the driver works, we pass in function pointers for a read, write and delay, and the driver will handle initializing the sensor and settings.
 So everytime the microcontroller is powered up, it will initialize the sensor.
-Afterwards, everytime the interrupt function runs, it will use the driver's read data function.
+Afterward, everytime the interrupt function runs, it will use the driver's read data function.

 The Wi-Fi module was tricky.
 It uses USART to communicate data with the microcontroller.
 But in order to control the module, we had to send in [AT commands](https://room-15.github.io/blog/2015/03/26/esp8266-at-command-reference/).
 This made debugging a little bit more difficult since we couldn't see what exactly was going on.
 So we hooked up an Arduino board to listen in on the USART communications.
-We used the Arduino Serial Monitor to see all the response codes between return from the module.
-Once we got the module connected to the Wi-Fi, set up an HTTP Post command the our website with the data formatted in a JSON string.
+We used the Arduino Serial Monitor to see all the response codes between the return from the module.
+Once we got the module connected to the Wi-Fi, we set up an HTTP Post command to our website with the data formatted in a JSON string.

 ##### Python Web Server

+TBD:

 ##### Website

+TBD:

 ![MDR Block Diagram Prototype](/assets/img/portfolio/weatherbox/mdr_block_diagram_prototype.png)